-Driving jobs may traditionally have been male-dominated but Samantha Floyd, who runs How-2-Drive with her husband Howard, said she hopes more women will come forward to train to become an instructor.
+Driving jobs may traditionally have been male-dominated but Samantha Floyd, who runs How-2-Drive with her husband Howard, said she hopes more women will come forward to train to become a female driving instructor.

 Dawn Coady, who lives in Cringleford and delivers lessons in and around Norwich, started training with How-2-Drive in June 2018.
 She qualified as an Approved Driving Instructor (ADI) in January.
 We asked her about her role so far.

 Why did you decide to become an ADI?

 I worked in recruitment for 18 years and wanted to start a new career in teaching.

 I love meeting new people and this looked like an ideal opportunity to work around my son starting school and having more flexibility in school holidays.